QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="400" src="images/Controller_case_and_arms.png">

-* Attach the 4 legs to the power disturbution board support plate using 8 M2.5 x 15mm bolts, M2.5 washers and M2.5 nuts, to the inside contoursunk holes only.
+* Attach the 4 legs to the power distribution board support plate using 8 M2.5 x 15mm bolts, M2.5 washers and M2.5 nuts, to the inside countersunk holes only.

 <img width="400" src="images/LEGS.png">

-* Attach the sensor board to the power disturbution board and suport board using (**NEED TO CHECK SIZE**).
+* Attach the sensor board to the power distribution board and support board using (**NEED TO CHECK SIZE**).
 * Attach 8 of the 15mm long M2.5 standoffs to the bottom side of the 4 frame arms (this leaves space for battery).
-* Screw the power disturbution board and suport board to the standoffs on the the 4 frame arms using M2.5 x 15mm screws.
+* Screw the power distribution board and support board to the standoffs on the the 4 frame arms using M2.5 x 15mm screws.

 ${\color{red}PHOTO}$

-* Place a leg stands for pool noddle in each leg and mark on each leg where the hole needs bored (check orentation is correct).
+* Place a leg stands for pool noddle in each leg and mark on each leg where the hole needs bored (check orientation is correct).
 * Bore out the hole with a 3mm drill bit.
-* Attach the leg stands for pool noddle to the bottom of the legs with epoxy resin (or super gule) and M3 x 20mm bolts and M3 nuts.
+* Attach the leg stands for pool noddle to the bottom of the legs with epoxy resin (or super glue) and M3 x 20mm bolts and M3 nuts.
 * Cut pool noddle to length (at least 40cm) x 2.
 * Tape each Cut pool noddle to the leg stands.

 ${\color{red}PHOTO}$

-* Attach the top and bottom part of the propeller gaurds together with M3 x 20mm self tappers and epoxy resin (or super gule).
+* Attach the top and bottom part of the propeller guards together with M3 x 20mm self tappers and epoxy resin (or super glue).
 * Attach a propeller guard and motor stand to each frame arm using the M3x20mm bolts, M3 washers and M3 nuts.

-* Place Terminal Contacts from each ESC in correct postion of Molex KK 5 x 1 Connector Housing
+* Place Terminal Contacts from each ESC in correct position of Molex KK 5 x 1 Connector Housing